 Before I get into the rest of my dorm room shopping tips, let me give you the ultimate advice: DO NOT wait until last minute to buy your sheets/duvet covers/decorations.
 DO NOT be a procrastinator!
 PLAN AHEAD!

 Seriously.
 It gets stressful.
 Around this time of year, college girls around the country begin to realize that they have only a few weeks until move-in!
-Everyone races to the nearest Target or Bed, Bath, & Beyond to scour the aisles.
+Everyone prints their college packing list and races to the nearest Target or Bed, Bath, & Beyond to scour the aisles.
 Displays are knocked over, bedding gets inspected, items are haphazardly thrown about – it’s a shopping nightmare.

 To help you combat these problems, I’m outlining my own freshman dorm room shopping tips.
 We’ve already covered the specifics of buying your bedding, furnishings, storage, and decorations, and creating a dorm room layout and color scheme, so, using my own experience, I’ll be discussing the shopping experience itself.
 Follow these tips, DO NOT procrastinate, and your dorm room shopping experience will be a breeze!